Mathematics

 Learn:

-As an active speaker on the tech circuit, I often present on a wide range of computer-related topics.
-It is is less common for me to discuss my art.
-This presentation, "How I Wrote and Recorded an Algorithmic Symphony", at Skills Matter is a rare example, where cover the process of generating MIDI files algorithmically, assigning sounds, resulting in an understanding on how you can turn an abstract idea into music.
+In the presentation, "How I Wrote and Recorded an Algorithmic Symphony", at Skills Matter is a rare example, where cover the process of generating MIDI files algorithmically, assigning sounds, resulting in an understanding on how you can turn an abstract idea into music.

 About Me